7thResonance/7thResonance-Reaper-Scripts/README.md

 Scripts;

-Auto send MIDI - Send seelcted track's CC to a track which can be sent back to motorized faders.
+Auto send MIDI - Send selected track's CC to a track which can be sent back to motorized faders.

-Insert Markers - Based on mousepointer.
-Either on the ruler,or on the item itself.
+Insert Markers - Based on mouse pointer.
+Either on the ruler or on the item itself.

 Freeze Instrument - Auto bypass FX and only freeze Instruments.

 Insert FX based on selection - Open add FX window based on the mouse cursor postition (Track, Item, Master)

-Insert instrument based on track Selection - GUI to add instruments (Respects Folders)
+Insert Instrument based on track Selection - GUI to add instruments (Respects Folders)

 Insert Track Templates - GUI to add template tracks

-Control Sends of Selected Track - Allows to control send volume of many tracks at once
+Control Sends of Selected Track - Allows controlling send volume of many tracks at once

 Adds [Frozen] to Frozen Track's Name - Add ' [Frozen] to Frozen tracks, removes it when thawed